-From the 13th century on, many religious masters from Tibet came to Bhutan and spread the teachings of their schools such as Sakyapa, Drukpa Kagyupa, Kathogpa, and Nyingmapa.
-Many of these schools were able to establish only small temples, and in the course of time merged with other schools.
+From the 13th century on, many spiritual masters from Tibet came to Bhutan and spread the teachings of their schools, such as Sakyapa, Drukpa Kagyupa, Kathogpa, and Nyingmapa.
+Many of these schools were able to establish small temples, and, in the course of time, merged with other schools.
 Today, Drukpa Kagyupa and Nyingmapa are the two most prominent schools in Bhutan.

 Zhabdrung Ngawang Namgyal (1594–1651), who unified Bhutan into a single state and built many Dzongs (fortresses), codified the teachings and traditions of buddhism now followed in Bhutan.
 To uphold these traditions, he appointed eight great disciples in the fields of lineage, oral tradition, religious law, and ritual, which are carried on today as the living tradition of the country.